MuhammetOkkes/RecycleCoinCryptoProject/README.md

+# RecycleCoinCryptoProject
-# Recycle Coin is a cryptocurrency project.
-I coded it with blockchain using Asp.Net.
+- **Recycle Coin is a cryptocurrency project.
+I coded it with blockchain using Asp.Net.**
+- **The video of the application will come soon.**